-- a. relevant Information needed to promote greater gender equity13 such as calculation of the salary gap, information on existing programs benefiting women, statistics or indicators related to labor inclusion, health, and other aspects. - b. relevant and necessary Information on social programs intended to meet the needs of other specific groups of society such as minors, seniors, afro-descendants, the lesbian, gay, bisexual, transgender and intersex (LGBTI) community and the members of indigenous community, as well as persons with disabilities. - c. detailed Information on indicators of progress and statistics that can be used to verify compliance in the implementation of gender equity, as well as on meeting the needs of other specific groups of society, including the impact generated for such groups.
+- a) relevant Information needed to promote greater gender equity such as calculation of the salary gap, information on existing programs benefiting women, statistics or indicators related to labor inclusion, health, and other aspects. - b) relevant and necessary Information on social programs intended to meet the needs of other specific groups of society such as minors, seniors, afro-descendants, the lesbian, gay, bisexual, transgender and intersex (LGBTI) community and the members of indigenous community, as well as persons with disabilities.

-13 Comment: The Transparency and Access to Information Network prepared a report called "Diagnostic and Methodological Study for Incorporating the Gender Perspective in Transparency and Access to Information Policies in Latin America," which could be an important input for meeting this requirement.
+^{13.} Comment: The Transparency and Access to Information Network prepared a report called "Diagnostic and Methodological Study for Incorporating the Gender Perspective in Transparency and Access to Information Policies in Latin America," which could be an important input for meeting this requirement.

-- d. list of subsidies granted to those sectors of society, broken down by group. - e. other indicators related to issues of social impact that, consistent with their functions, they should disseminate. - f.
-Information on the standards of human rights protection contained in international treaties, as well as recommendations, reports or resolutions issued by public agencies of the State or international organizations on the subject of human rights and the actions they have carried out for their implementation.
+- c) detailed Information on indicators of progress and statistics that can be used to verify compliance in the implementation of gender equity, as well as on meeting the needs of other specific groups of society, including the impact generated for such groups. - d) list of subsidies granted to those sectors of society, broken down by group. - e) other indicators related to issues of social impact that, consistent with their functions, they should disseminate. - f) Information on the standards of human rights protection contained in international treaties, as well as recommendations, reports or resolutions issued by public agencies of the State or international organizations on the subject of human rights and the actions they have carried out for their implementation.

-Article 7 Responsibilities of the subject entity with regard to active transparency
+Article 7.
+Responsibilities of the subject entity with regard to active transparency

 - 1. The subject entity should be sure to make available to those without Internet access a physical space with computer equipment and the assistance of qualified staff facilitating access to information in the entity's possession, custody or control. - 2.
-Each subject entity shall appoint an Information Officer, who shall be responsible for complying with the active transparency requirement while adhering to the principles of gratuity, non-discrimination, timeliness, accessibility and integrity.14
+Each subject entity shall appoint an Information Officer, who shall be responsible for complying with the active transparency requirement while adhering to the principles of gratuity, non-discrimination, timeliness, accessibility and integrity.
+14/ - 3.
+The Information Officer should ensure that the information disclosed on websites can be processed and is in selectable format, 15/1 meaning that data can be copied electronically for later use or processing. - 4.
+The Information Officer shall ensure that all Information published is accompanied by the date of its latest update.